Sabrina Carpenter: Songwriting

 Carpenter has co-written most of her songs, with sole lyricist credits for two tracks on Emails I Can't Send; she has stated in interviews that she is the main songwriter on her songs.
 Her preferred songwriting process is to start writing by deciding the song's title and building on from there, documenting her life experiences confessionally.
-Producer Jack Antonoff, who collaborated with Carpenter on the production of her sixth album Short n' Sweet, commended the way she weaved humor into her music and her songwriting voice, citing ABBA as a reference point for Carpenter when creating music.
+Producer Jack Antonoff, who collaborated with Carpenter on the production of her sixth album Short n' Sweet, commended the way she weaved humor into her music and her songwriting voice, naming ABBA as a reference point for Carpenter when creating music.
 Antonoff mentioned that he worked solely on the music of "Sharpest Tool" with Carpenter handling the lyrics.
 Of Emails I Can't Send, Carpenter said "I would hope that if someone had never listened to my music before, and they listened to this album, they would leave it feeling like they know me better as a person."

 Carpenter also worked on the compositions of some of her songs, including "Espresso" and "Please Please Please".
 She also performs her own musical accompaniment, with musical knowledge of the piano, bass, ukulele, guitar, and drums.
 She played the guitar during her set on the Short n' Sweet Tour, and played the piano and electric guitar during her Coachella set in 2024.